Sobou F.C.

-Sobou FC, previously known for sponsorship reasons as Cellnet Sobou and Telikom Sobou, is an amateur association football team based in Lae, Papua New Guinea.
+Sobou FC, previously known for sponsorship reasons as Cellnet Sobou and Telikom Sobou, is an association football club based in Lae, Papua New Guinea.
 The club appears to have been in existence since the 1980s.

-The club is domestically one of the most successful in Papua New Guinean football history, having won five National Club Championship titles consecutively from 2001 to 2005, a domestic record they share with University.
+The club is domestically one of the most successful in Papua New Guinean football history, having won five National Club Championship titles consecutively, from 2001 to 2005, a domestic record they share with University.
 The club also took part in two editions of the OFC Champions League, but were unable to register any points.

-Since the introduction of the National Soccer League in 2006, the club has retained its amateur status and taken part predominantly in regional competitions.
+Since the introduction of the National Soccer League in 2006, the club has taken part predominantly in the regional competitions.

 History

 Early years

 Not much is known about the foundation of the club, but the first records of their competitive history come from 1985, when the club were declared runners-up of the Lae Regional League.
 Sometime in the early 1990s, the club joined the new Lahi Regional League, and went on to win the competition three times consecutively in 1994, 1995 and 1996.

 Further records begin in 1997, when the club took part in that year's Papua New Guinea National Club Championship, the biggest domestic competition in the country at that time.
 The club did not finish in the top four.
 In 1998, the club won their fourth regional title, defeating Guria Lahi 4–2 in the Grand Final.
-This ought to have qualified them for the 1999 National Club Championship, but for unknown reasons, they did not take part.
+This ought to have qualified them for the 1999 National Club Championship, but they did not take part.
 They did, however, pick up a fifth regional title, defeating Guria Lahi on penalties in that year's Grand Final.

 In 2000, the club took part in their second National Club Championship, finishing fourth.
 A further regional title followed later in the year, before the club began to fully dominate domestically for much of the early 2000s.